Healthy Homes Assessment Totara Park

 Draught Stopping Totara Park

-If a draught is felt from unreasonable gaps or holes or holes, it requirements to be closed.
+If a draught can be perceived as a result of gaps or holes, it requirements to be closed.

-What are unjustifiable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Check out the complete details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections